Growing Vegetables In Containers

-A sunny corner in a backyard could be used for growing vegetables in pots.
-Even a window-box on a window ledge can produce some lettuce.
+A sunny corner in a backyard could be used for growing vegetables in

-I gathered a few thoughts here on what you need and should consider for vegetable container gardening:
+I gathered a few thoughts here on what you need and should consider for successful vegetable container gardening:

 You can use all sorts of containers that you come across.
 Important is that they are big enough to hold a sufficient amount of compost and that they have drainage holes.
 You can recycle old fish boxes, buckets, chimney pots or sinks for this purpose.